anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/module-05-register-assets-into-zones.md

 #### 2.1b.1.
 Assets to be registered

-The following are the raw data assets to be registered into the Dataplex Raw Zone called oda-raw-zone.
+The following are the raw data assets to be registered into the Dataplex Raw Zone called oda-raw-sensitive-zone.
 The data assets are located at -<br>
 GCS Path: gs://raw-data-sensitive-PROJECT_NBR

 | Domain Use Case | Format | GCS directory |